 However, it was not because Otto Frank and his brother were crooks that they were denied entry into the US.
 Otto Frank’s brother was allowed to enter, but when Otto Frank was denied entry, he escaped to the Netherlands.

-This quote is from an article which you can read in full here:
+This quote is from an article, written by Richard Breitman, which you can read on this website:

 In 1938, according to his own testimony, Otto Frank first applied at Rotterdam for immigration visas to the U. S. for himself and his family.
 As Germans living in the Netherlands, the Franks fell under the American immigration quota for Germany.